venkat1702/hashnode-backup/cm9zm2nrv000m09l77qng33wi.md

 ---

-## Final Checklist
+## Quick Recap

-✅ Inline only above-the-fold CSS.
+* Inline only above-the-fold CSS.

-✅ Defer all non-critical JS.
+* Defer all non-critical JS.

-✅ Load non-essential CSS asynchronously.
+* Load non-essential CSS asynchronously.

-✅ Minimize CSS and JS file sizes.
+* Minimize CSS and JS file sizes.

-✅ Preload fonts, images, and key resources.
+* Preload fonts, images, and key resources.

-✅ Use lazy loading for images/videos.
+* Use lazy loading for images/videos.

-✅ Audit with DevTools and Lighthouse regularly.
+* Audit with DevTools and Lighthouse regularly.

 ---

 ## **So glad you made it here! 🙌**

 Thanks for checking this out.
-If you’d like to know more about me, here’s where to go: 👉 [**\[View**](https://www.myvcodes.com/)
+If you’d like to know more about me, here’s where to go: 👉 [\[View Profile\]](https://www.myvcodes.com)